kemanedonfack/microservice-ecommerce/README.md

   USER_IMAGE_NAME: lugar2020/user-service
 ```

-At the top of the file you will find a variable declaring, these are the names of the docker images we will use in our pipeline.
+At the top of the file you will find a declaration of variables, these are the names of the docker images we will use in our pipeline.
 You have to create in your docker hub account the same repositories to store these images, **don't forget to change lugar2020 to your docker hub ID**.

 ```
 stages: